-To mark the ten-year anniversary of Hello Sunday Morning, we asked our founder and CEO, Chris Raine, to write a letter of advice to his younger self…
+To mark the ten-year anniversary of Hello Sunday Morning, we asked our founder, Chris Raine, to write a letter of advice to his younger self…

 The next decade of your life will be defined by excessive drinking… but not in the way you think.